1 John 3:19 Commentary

 Hiebert adds that "Here the emphasis is on the conscience (cf. Acts 2:37; 7:54) as the center of man’s moral nature.
 Although John never uses the Greek term suneidēsis, meaning “moral consciousness” or “conscience,” it is generally agreed that he here implies it under the term “heart,” for it is the conscience that assures and condemns us.
 John noted that Christians deal with their troubled conscience “before Him” (emprosthen autou) as the true judge of their inner character.
 Since this phrase is placed emphatically forward, Burdick observes that “John thereby emphasizes that the assurance is a justified assurance since it is experienced in the very presence of God.”… Whatever the cause for our own heart’s thus passing judgment upon us, the believer can take the matter before God for His judgment.
 Our conscience, troubled by the matter that it knows against us, can before God be quieted on the basis of the tests John here indicates."

-Allen - Cars have a number of digital warning lights.
+David Allen - ILLUSTRATION - Cars have a number of digital warning lights.
 One warns that the emergency brake has been left on.
 Another reminds the driver that the engine is running hot.
 Another warns that the alternator is not charging the battery properly.
 God has given us a built-in warning signal called conscience.
 Just as the warning lights in your car have to be properly wired, so to speak, in order to function properly, so your conscience must be properly schooled in the truth of God’s Word in order to function as God intended.
 But this is not at all.
 Even your conscience in good working order cannot force obedience!
 The driver may disregard the red lights of warning.
 If he does so, he may burn out the brakes, ruin the battery, or crack the motor block.
 Christians who disregard their conscience are headed for trouble.
 As a Christian, your conscience now functions according to a new standard.
 You now have a sharper sense of sin, and you now see wrong in what did not seem wrong before.
 This produces in us a great sense of responsibility.
-(Preaching the Word – 1-3 John: Fellowship in God's Family)
+(See 1–3 John: Fellowship in God's Family)

-Vincent on before Him - as in the sight of Him, the omniscient Searcher of hearts.
+Marvin Vincent on before Him - as in the sight of Him, the omniscient Searcher of hearts.
 Assurance is designed to be the ordinary experience and privilege of the believer.

 Hiebert on before Him - The adverb rendered “before” (emprosthen used as an improper preposition with the ablative) conveys the picture of the believer standing “before Him,” before God, without any necessary distinction between the Father and the glorified Son.
 The expression was at times used of the individual standing before the judge; although the judgment scene need not be pressed here, the expression does convey the believer’s sense of accountability to the one before whom he appears.